Disaster Legal Help Victoria

 • the buyer is an estate agent or corporate body.

-If you can’t end the contract within the cooling-off period, you may still be able to end the contract of sale if the property is destroyed or damaged to the extent where it becomes unfit for occupation.
-Alternatively, you may seek a reduction in the purchase price on account of the damage.
-Where this is the case, you must give written notice that you are ending the contract of sale within 14 days of becoming aware of the damage.
-Where the property is still liveable, the seller must arrange to fix the property.
-If this applies, seek advice from a lawyer or a conveyancer.
+You may still be able to end the contract of sale after the cooling-off period if the property is destroyed or damaged during the settlement period and becomes unfit for occupation.
+If you are not yet in possession of the property or receiving any rental or income from the property, you have the right to terminate the contract.
+In this case, you must give written notice that you are ending the contract of sale within 14 days of becoming aware of the damage.

 Selling a house impacted by disaster

 If you are approached to sell your property, regardless of whether your house has been damaged or destroyed, take your time to consider the offer.
-Talk to other people in your local area about the amount of the offer and also talk to experts such as estate agents, accredited property valuers, conveyancers, and lawyers.
+Talk to other people in your local area about the offer amount.
+You can also talk to experts such as estate agents, accredited property valuers, conveyancers, and lawyers.
 Have a good think about your overall financial position before accepting any offer.
-Contact Consumer Affairs VictoriaExternal Link if you think that you have accepted an unfair offer.
+It is important to get confirmation from your

 Property used as security impacted by disaster